addyosmani/backbone-fundamentals/index.md

 That's it.
 As long as you have UglifyJS/Closure tools setup correctly, r.js should be able to easily optimize your entire Backbone project in just a few key-strokes.
 If you would like to learn more about build profiles, James Burke has a [heavily commented sample file](https://github.com/jrburke/r.js/blob/master/build/example.build.js) with all the possible options available.

-## <a name="optimizebuild">Optimize and Build a Backbone.js JavaScript application with Require.JS using Packages</a>
+## <a name="optimizebuild">Optimize and Build a Backbone.js JavaScript application with RequireJS using Packages</a>

 *Contributed by [Bill Heaton](https://github.com/pixelhandler)*

 When a JavaScript application is too complex or large to build in a single file, grouping the application’s components into packages allows for script dependencies to download in parallel, and facilitates only loading **packaged** and other modular code as the site experience requires the specific set of dependencies.

-Require.JS, the (JavaScript) module loading library, has an [optimizer](http://requirejs.org/docs/optimization.html "Require.JS optimizer") to build a JavaScript-based application and provides various options.
+RequireJS, the (JavaScript) module loading library, has an [optimizer](http://requirejs.org/docs/optimization.html "RequireJS optimizer") to build a JavaScript-based application and provides various options.
 A build profile is the recipe for your build, much like a build.xml file is used to build a project with ANT.
 The benefit of building with **r.js** not only results in speedy script loading with minified code, but also provides a way to package components of your application.

 * [Optimizing one JavaScript file](http://requirejs.org/docs/optimization.html#onejs "Optimizing one JavaScript file")
 * [Optimizing a whole project](http://requirejs.org/docs/optimization.html#wholeproject "Optimizing a whole project")
 * [Optimizing a project in layers or packages](http://requirejs.org/docs/faq-optimization.html#priority "Optimizing a project in layers or packages")

 In a complex application, organizing code into *packages* is an attractive build strategy.
 The build profile in this article is based on an test application currently under development (files list below).
 The application framework is built with open source libraries.
 The main objective in this build profile is to optimize an application developed with [Backbone.js](http://documentcloud.github.com/backbone/ "Backbone.js") using modular code, following the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD "Asynchronous Module Definition (AMD) wiki page") format.
-AMD and Require.JS provide the structure for writing modular code with dependencies.
+AMD and RequireJS provide the structure for writing modular code with dependencies.
 Backbone.js provides the code organization for developing models, views and collections and also interactions with a RESTful API.

 Below is an outline of the applications file organization, followed by the build profile to build modular (or packaged) layers a JavaScript driven application.